 Risk can additionally be managed by being smart in other ways:

-- Incorporate: Creating an LLC or an S or C corporation creates a firewall between you and the business.
+- Incorporate: Creating an LLC or an S or C corporation with BetterLegal creates a firewall between you and the business.
 Business debts will not be considered your own personal debts.

 - Put it in writing: Whatever “it” is, it should be in writing.
 Why?
 People’s memories fade over time, people remember things differently, and people lie.
 Your writing is your proof.